-The 2018 Salary Survey gives a picture of current employee compensation and benefits trends and practices in Maryland’s nonprofit sector.
+The 2021 Salary and Benefits Survey gives a picture of current employee compensation and benefits trends and practices in Maryland’s nonprofit sector.
 The report will help you establish salary and benefits packages for employees that are competitive and fair.

 ECONOMIC AND SOCIAL IMPACT REPORTS